Skip to content

 min_path_sum.rb

-Figure 14-16 show the state transition process of the minimum path sum, traversing the entire grid, thus the time complexity is \(O(nm)\).
+Figure 14-16 shows the state transition process for minimum path sum, which traverses the entire grid, thus the time complexity is \(O(nm)\).

 min_path_sum_dp_step2